PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 Personal Pension Relief (PPR) can only be claimed by individuals who are under the age of 75.
 In your day to day work if you find individuals aged 75 and over with PPR in their tax code you should remove the allowance and write to the individual to explain that they are no longer eligible to claim the relief.

-For more information regarding PPR, refer to the Relief Instructions Manual at RE275 onwards and PAYE80035.
+For more information regarding PPR, see PAYE80035.

 Where an individual is eligible to claim PPR relief you should